gtema/openstack/doc/src/osc.md

 Default policy settings return only the floating IPs owned by the user’s project, unless the user has admin role.

+Standard query parameters are supported on the URI.
+For more information, see [Filtering and Column Selection](#filtering).

+Use the `fields` query parameter to control which fields are returned in the response body.
+For more information, see [Fields](#fields).

+Pagination query parameters are supported if Neutron configuration supports it by overriding `allow_pagination=false`.
+For more information, see [Pagination](#pagination).

+Sorting query parameters are supported if Neutron configuration supports it with `allow_sorting=true`.
+For more information, see [Sorting](#sorting).

 This example request lists floating IPs in JSON format:

-Use the `fields` query parameter to control which fields are returned in the response body.
-Additionally, you can filter results by using query string parameters.
-For information, see [Filtering and Column Selection](https://wiki.openstack.org/wiki/Neutron/APIv2-specification#Filtering_and_Column_Selection).

 Normal response codes: 200